 Planning ahead when undertaking a digital video project helps ensure its success.
 We advise everyone to:

 - Start early.
-If the project is due the end of the semester, start early since semester's end is a popular deadline for many digital video projects, and others will want to reserve equipment and edit video at the same time.
+If the project is due at the end of the semester, start early since semester's end is a popular deadline for many digital video projects, and others will want to reserve equipment and edit video at the same time.
 Do not wait until the last minute.

 - Decide on the format.
-What format should final product be in?
+What format should the final product be in?
 This should be considered before filming begins to make sure the video recorded has the necessary quality.

 Faculty and staff can contact FITS at firstname.lastname@example.org for assistance in learning digital video recording and editing.